Originally Proposed October 19, 2025, at a Regular Business Meeting

 The church body may require a deacon to resign.
 If the deacon fails to maintain the biblical qualifications or fails in his role, the church may take action to remove a deacon.
 The same principles and process used to terminate a pastor shall be used to remove a deacon.

 Becoming a deacon is not necessarily a lifetime appointment.
-If at any point in their service a deacon no longer feels the call to be a deacon, cannot fulfill the obligations of being a deacon, or simply doesn’t want to be a deacon anymore, he may remove himself from the deacon body.
+If at any point in their service a deacon no longer feels the call to be a deacon, cannot fulfill the obligations of being a deacon (see section 2.01(e)(i) above), or simply doesn’t want to be a deacon anymore, he may remove himself from the deacon body.
 An announcement will be made at the next business meeting held by the church.